The Anesthesia Gas Machine

 Apollo flowmeters are on the lower-left of the display.
 Notice the common gas outlet flowmeter, to the right of the flowmeter knobs.
 Click on the thumbnail, or on the underlined text, to see the larger version. | |

-Fabius GS flowmeters (with common gas outlet flowmeter on the left).
-Click on the thumbnail, or on the underlined text, to see the larger version (29 KB). |
+Mindray A5 flowmeters (with common gas outlet flowmeter between the pressure gauges and below and to right of the oxygen flow knob).
+Click on the thumbnail, or on the underlined text, to see the larger version. |

-In a transitional flowmeter, flow is mechanically controlled (needle valve) and electronically displayed (bar graph on computer screen).Transitional flowmeters have no glass tubes.
+A hybrid flowmeter has characteristics that are transitional between glass flowmeters and fully electronic gas mixers.
+Flow is mechanically controlled (needle valve) and electronically displayed (bar graph on computer screen).
+Thus, hybrid flowmeters have no glass tubes or float bobbins.
 The flow rate is indicated with a bar graph on a monitor screen.
-There is a needle valve (so flow can be generated even without electric power) in the Fabius GS and Apollo.
+There is a needle valve (so flow can be generated even without electric power) in the Apollo and Mindray A5.
 Flows are captured and displayed electronically.
 Thus, transitional (and electronic) flowmeters allow automated anesthesia record-keepers to chart fresh gas flows.
+To allow measurement of total fresh gas flow in the event of monitor screen failure or electrical power failure, these designs usually incorporate a common gas outlet flowmeter, which measures the total flow of all gases (oxygen plus carrier gas-either air or nitrous oxide).The common gas outlet flowmeter is visible in the first picture above, to the right of the Apollo needle valves.

 Aisys electronic flowmeters.
 Click on the thumbnail, or on the underlined text, to see the larger version (178 KB).